-Options Potential Content Issues to Consider Could still rely on districts to deliver the need.
+Options Potential Content Issues to Consider the need.
 But the Broads could deliver some of the districts' need.
 Could see inappropriate residential development as a result of pressure to meet the need.
 Could result in harm to the special qualities of the Broads.
 Areas allocated for new housing could benefit from such development.